-The Center for Global Development Europe (CGD) and the European Centre for Development Policy Management (ECDPM) are organising a private roundtable discussion over lunch on Pushing the envelope with the EFSD(+): Fostering additionality in EU external investment, to be held on Monday 25 March from 12:30 to 14:30 at the Maastricht University’s Campus in Brussels (Avenue de Tervueren, 153).
+The Center for Global Development Europe (CGD) and the European Centre for Development Policy Management (ECDPM) organised a private roundtable discussion over lunch on Pushing the envelope with the EFSD(+): Fostering additionality in EU external investment, and was held on Monday 25 March from 12:30 to 14:30 at the Maastricht University’s Campus in Brussels (Avenue de Tervueren, 153).

-San Bilal, Head of Trade, Investment and Finance at ECDPM will provide opening remarks and frame the discussion.
-All participants will be invited to contribute to the discussion which will be chaired by Mikaela Gavas, Co-Director of European Development Cooperation at CGD.
-To help ensure a frank and useful exchange, the Chatham House Rule will apply to the discussions.
+San Bilal, Head of Trade, Investment and Finance at ECDPM provided opening remarks and framed the discussion.
+All participants were invited to contribute to the discussion which was chaired by Mikaela Gavas, Co-Director of European Development Cooperation at CGD.
+To help ensure a frank and useful exchange, the Chatham House Rule applied to the discussions.